Talk Sooner Logo red v2

 E Cigarettes Mythbuster

-Science Says: Nicotine addiction can look casual at first.
+Nicotine is highly addictive; in fact, it as addictive as heroin or cocaine.
 But when your teen is anxious without it or hitting a vape often, it's no longer just about taste.

 A: Neither is a safe option.
 Both contain nicotine, a highly addictive substance.
 Both contain known carcinogens and heavy metals.
 Additionally, long term use of vapes has been associated with respiratory disease and even death.